 Hopefully the next administration will be the Trump administration because you can't steal hundreds of thousands of votes.

-You can't have fraud and deception and all of the things that they did and then slightly win a swing state and you just have to look at the numbers, look at what's been on tape, look at all the corruption, and we'll see.
+And you just have to look at the numbers, look at what's been on tape, look at all the corruption, and we'll see.

 You can't win an election like that.

-Now let's see whether or not somebody has the courage, whether it's a legislator or legislatures, or whether it's a justice of the Supreme Court or a number of justices of the Supreme Court.
+Now let's see whether or not somebody has the courage, whether it's a legislator or legislature or whether it's a justice of the Supreme Court or a number of justices of the Supreme Court.

 Let's see if they have the courage to do what everybody in this country knows is right.

-Uh but this is the one Ted Cruz was willing to argue before the U.S. Supreme Court.
+But this is the one Ted Cruz was willing to argue before the U.S. Supreme Court.

-Uh this is the Congressman Mike Kelly suit and this was the suit that went after Pennsylvania Act 77.
+And this was the suit that went after Pennsylvania Act 77.

-Now that Act passed by the Democratic state legislatures or Democratic legislators signed by the Democratic governor and the problem is it was in direct violation of Pennsylvania's own constitution.
+And the problem is it was in direct violation of Pennsylvania's own constitution.

-You take away mail emballoting we're not in this mess that we have today where uh such high percentages of the American people and some polls in the eighty percent range uh rejecting the honesty and integrity and have no confidence in the real outcome of this election.
+We're not in this mess that we have today, where such high percentages of the American people and some polls in the 80% range rejecting the honesty and integrity and have no confidence in the real outcome of this election.

 Anyway, Greg Tufel is with us.